 Tools for Soy Sauce Eggs Recipe

-- Steamer basket – We’ve used the trivet that came with our Instant Pot pressure cooker.
+- Vegetable Steamer – We’ve used the trivet that came with our Instant Pot pressure cooker.
 But for those who don’t use Instant Pot, this steam basket works great.

-- or Steamer rack – if you want a budget option, this steamer rack is very popular among pressure cooker users, and it seems to work fine for them.
+- or Stainless Steel Steaming Rack Stand – if you want a budget option, this steamer rack is very popular among pressure cooker users, and it seems to work fine for them.

 Tips for Soy Sauce Eggs Recipe